 3. To achieve an understanding of necessary course content for the course curriculum and exam by looking at sample questions provided by the College Board, examining the latest AP reading samples released by the College Board, and analyzing the rubrics for all parts of the exam

 4. To examine a variety of ways to structure the course so that students will be prepared to score well on the AP exam.

 5. To acquire many resources from the instructor and from other participants to help make the teaching of the course more manageable.
 These will include:

-• Available samples from the 2018 AP Reading
+• Available samples from the most recent AP Reading

 • College Board information concerning the themes and skills in AP European History

 • Document Based Question Rubrics

 • Instructor-prepared Classroom Resources in an instructor-created google drive